 3) the University of Lyon (Universite Jean Moulin Lyon 3)

 These are “home-home” exchange programs.
 Rogers College of Law students continue to pay their College of Law tuition via their Arizona bursar’s account (Student Link) as they normally would, and remain eligible for most financial aid.

 - Law students must be in good standing and have maintained a 2.75 GPA minimum, through the time of application.
-Those interested should complete and submit an informal application to Professor David Gantz, or to Ms. Carolyn Coolidge.
+Those interested should complete and submit an informal application to Professor David Gantz.

 - The College of Law will provide a letter of nomination to the host school as required.

 - Exchange students will receive a graded transcript from the host school upon completion of the term, and the grades will be posted to your UA official transcript as "Pass."
 Up to 10 units may be transferred subject to verification of hours, grades and courses passed.
 Courses in which a grade of C (or its equivalent) or above is received may be transferred.
 For details regarding the grading process, contact the Law Registrar.

 Formal application is made to Prof. David A. Gantz by downloading a PDF Exchange application, and submitting by email (preferred) or print and deliver to 2nd floor Law Commons mail boxes.

 A decision whether to exchange for either a fall or spring visit must be made during the prior spring (by March 1st); however, individual host university rules vary.